Porno by Irvine Welsch

-Didn’t make a mark in this book until page 284—I say that because I want to show you how non-committal I felt whilst reading it, how certain I felt about giving it up
+I didn’t make a mark in this book until page 284.
+I say that because I want to show you how non-committal I felt whilst reading it, how certain I felt about giving it up… and yet what did I do?
+Despite all my doubts?
+I kept reading it like a whipped bitch because you frenzied me Mr. Welsch you made me feel shit but still I sought you out

-Pissed because you can’t dump a book you’ve already read—not if you let it take you all the way to the end especially when it’s 500 pages like this one I mean that’s not an accident that’s a series of bad choices…
+And now I’m pissed.
+Pissed because it’s too late.
+Pissed because you can’t dump a book you’ve already read not if you let it take you all the way to the end especially if it’s 500 pages like this one is I mean that’s not an acciden,t that’s a series of bad choices.
+What was I waiting for anyway?
+Clarity?
+Redemption?

-There was something perversely exciting about seeing Mr. Welsch ape the inside of a girl’s head with his character of Nikki.
-All the things he thinks girls do when they’re alone like make themselves throw up or brush their hair (routinely speaking…)
+I’m being unfair.
+There was something perversely exciting about seeing you ape the inside of a girl’s head with your character of Nikki; all the things you thinks girls do when they’re alone like make themselves throw up and brush their hair (routinely-speaking…) but now I’m getting ahead of myself.
+There were some good one-liners in here.
+I have put them down so no one else has to read it:

 The male ego may seem fragile, but it doesn’t in my experience, take too long to repair itself.

-This is a great line.
+That is a great line.
 I wave it like a flag as I insult you (politely)

 He’s got hyena street cunning skooshing out of every pore.

-(skooshing, he said)
+(Oooooo, skooshing he said)

 There’s some chickies you just smell damage off of… it’s just there in the eyes, that blighted, wounded aspect, manifesting itself in the need to give a destructive love to an evil force, and to keep giving it till it consumes them.

 Oof I thought.
 What a moment to feel seen.
-And now for my favourite:

 The Islington middle classes… they cut some fuckin pieces of ciabatta with a knife and they go: ‘Isn’t this civilised?’
 And you want to go: no, you daft cunt, no it’s fuckin well not, because civilisation extends beyond pouring wine & cutting bread, and what you’re really talking about it simply leisure and relaxation.